menu icon

 Peppermint Bark Fudge

-Peppermint bark fudge is one of the easiest fudge recipes!
+Peppermint fudge is one of the easiest fudge recipes!
 Dark and white chocolate, with lots of peppermint flavor and crunch.

 5 from 1 vote